Updated May 26, 2021

-We believe that you – not powerful special interests – should have the freedom to determine which wines you can enjoy and how you purchase them.
-There are more than 10,000 wineries in the United States and HB 393 will allow more of them to fulfill consumer demand in Louisiana.
+We believe that you should have the freedom to determine which wines you can enjoy and how you purchase them.
+For more background you can read our press release here on HB 393.

-Together, let’s expand wine availability in the Pelican State.
-Thank you!
+Together with you, we hope to expand wine availability in the Pelican State.

 Free the Grapes!